Ohio University Marching 110: The Lawlers

 In Emeriti Park on Ohio University’s campus, there is a stone carving of Diamond Ohio and a plaque that reads "In Memoriam 10-13-99, Jud & Frank Lawler, Marching 110 Alumni".

 Jud and Frank Lawler were both members of the Marching 110, with a combined 13 years of marching.
 On October 13, 1999, the brothers were struck by a semi on their way home from a Lynyrd Skynyrd concert, and both died in the accident.
 In the days following, both the Marching 110 and Graham High School Band performed at their funeral, playing some of the brothers' favorite songs.
 It was reported that around 1,800 people attended their visiting hours.

 The band can often be heard playing Salvation is Created (referred to by members as Salvation) in memory of Jud and Frank Lawler.
-Originally, it was intended as a warmup for the ensemble, but following their death, it was dedicated to the brothers' memory.
-When played, any alumni and current members of the Marching 110 in the area remove their hats and sunglasses and stand in silence, paying homage to the brothers.
+Originally, it was intended as a warm-up for the ensemble, but following their death, it was dedicated to the brothers' memory.
+When played, any alumni and current members in the area remove their hats and sunglasses and stand in silence, paying homage to the brothers.
 In 2019, the Marching 110 dedicated their homecoming half-time show to the brothers, which included songs by the pair's favorite bands.